lewisknewton/questionnaire-engine/README.md

 | /take/:id   | [take.html](public/js/take.js)    | Display, and records responses for, a given questionnaire.                   |
 | /review/:id | [review.html](public/review.html) | Display details and responses for a given questionnaire to support analysis. |

-These routes allow for more readable URLs, as opposed to using query strings e.g. `/take?id=xxx`.
+The parameter used in some routes, `:id`, represents *questionnaire* short IDs.
+This allows for more readable URLs, as opposed to using query strings e.g. `/take?id=xxx`.

 ### Static Files

-All HTML files in the [public/](public/) folder will be served as static files.
+All HTML files in the [public/](public/) folder can be served as static files.
 However, some have routes defined for them for handling parameters (see [Web Routes](#web-routes)).

 ## Accessibility

 ### Elements

 Where possible, the application uses native elements.
-However, in the few places this was not possible due to certain layouts and dynamic content, additional accessibility information was provided using ARIA.
+However, in the few places this was not possible due to certain layouts and dynamic content, additional accessibility information was provided using *ARIA*.

 Recommendations were followed to make controls that are not yet standard as part of HTML more accessible.
 For example, a fallback was used for dialogs and keyboard navigation was configured for tabs.

-Semantic HTML is also used throughout where possible, with less descriptive elements such as `<div>` being avoided except in scenarios where there are no suitable alternatives.
+Semantic HTML is also used where possible, with less descriptive elements such as `<div>` being avoided except in scenarios where there are no suitable alternatives.

 ### Styling

-The colours used throughout conform to, at minimum, WCAG 2.0 Level AA.
+The colours used conform to, at minimum, WCAG 2.0 Level AA.
 However, most satisfy WCAG 2.0 Level AAA.
-Button and other input sizes were also kept consistent for easy access.
+Button and input sizes were also kept consistent for easy access.

 Where icons or symbols are used, alternative text is provided for users with screen readers.
 Titles are also defined where their meanings are not immediately obvious.